Redacted-Games-LLC/Merchant-Empires/README.md

 images.
 The default image pack should be made available for download as a separate package by the source maintainer.

+14) Once goods are added, go back to the Admin tool "System Editor" and scroll to the bottom.
+Hit the "Update Ports" button to generate the initial ports inside the imperial zones.
+The event processor should then add the upgrades within a few minutes.

-14) You should be ready to make the game public and play.
-Remember to disable LOGIN_LOCKED if you enabled it earler.
+15) You should be ready to make the game public and play.
+Open up DBCONFIG.php and set LOGIN_LOCKED to false.